paulet-art/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 11-a script that counts the number of directories and sub-directories in the current directory task 12-script that displays the 10 newest files in the current directory task 14 -Display lines containing the pattern “root” from the file /etc/passwd
+task 11-a script that counts the number of directories and sub-directories in the current directory task 12-script that displays the 10 newest files in the current directory task 14 -Display lines containing the pattern “root” from the file /etc/passwd task 16-isplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd